Roadgames: Plot

-Quid picks up the second female hitchhiker, Pamela Rushworth, that he has passed before.
-She gradually reveals that she is the daughter of a powerful American diplomat.
+Quid picks up the second female hitchhiker, Pamela Rushworth, the daughter of a powerful American diplomat.
 Quid urges Pamela to let her father know that she is alright.
-The duo discuss the serial killer.
 At a service station, they notice the van parked near the restroom.
-Quid sees a pair of feet in the toilet stall and he thinks he has the killer cornered.
-Pamela investigates the van while Quid tries to get the man to exit the stall.
-As Pamela reaches for the esky inside the van, she realizes that the driver is sleeping on the floor.
+Seeing that someone is in the toilet stall, Quid thinks he has the killer cornered and leaves Pamela to investigate the van.
+While reaching for the esky inside the van, Pamela realizes that the driver is sleeping on the floor.
 In the restroom, a biker emerges from the stall.
 Quid rushes outside to see that the van is gone.

-When Quid catches up to the van, it appears that Pamela is happily in the passenger seat.
+When Quid catches up to the van, Pamela is happily in the passenger seat.
 Later that night, Quid notices the van parked off the side of the road and pulls over to investigate.
-He hears people giggling in the bushes nearby and assumes that Pamela and the van driver are engaged in sex.
-When he breaks into the van to investigate, he finds that the esky only contains food.
+He hears people giggling in the bushes nearby and assumes that Pamela and the van driver are having sex.
+He breaks into the van and finds that the esky only contains food.

-Quid arrives at the outskirts of Perth and, while reporting to the weigh station, sees the van.
-He follows the van through the streets of Perth, trailed by the police.
+Quid arrives at the outskirts of Perth and, while reporting to the weigh station, spots the van.
+He follows it through the streets of Perth, trailed by the police.
 Eventually the van reaches a dead end and Quid's truck becomes stuck in the narrow alleys.
-The van driver approaches Quid's truck and attempts to strangle him with a garrotte, but Quid manages to disarm him.
-When Quid starts to strangle the van driver with the same weapon, the police arrive and assume that Quid is the killer.
-Upon freeing a gagged and bound Pamela from the van, the police learn that Quid is innocent, and Pamela's actual captor is caught whilst trying to escape through the crowd.
+The van driver approaches Quid's truck and attempts to strangle him with a garrotte, but Quid disarms him.
+When Quid starts to strangle the van driver with the garrotte, the police arrive and assume that Quid is the killer.
+Upon freeing a gagged and bound Pamela from the van, the police realise Quid is innocent, and catch Pamela's captor while he is trying to escape through the crowd.

-When Quid finally delivers the meat shipment, he relates to Pamela that after he had found his trailer door open and discovered the load weight a few kilos over, he had presumed that the van driver had killed her and disposed of her inside his trailer.
-Back at the meat facility, a woman cleaning out the back of the trailer is brushed by a guitar string hanging from the ceiling and, on pulling it, gets a nasty surprise as a human head falls from above and lands in her soap bucket.
+After delivering the meat shipment, Quid relates to Pamela that after he had found his trailer door open and discovered the load weight some kilos over, he had presumed that the van driver had killed her and disposed of her inside his trailer.
+At the meat facility, a woman cleaning out the trailer is brushed by a guitar string hanging from the ceiling.
+When she tugs at it, a human head falls into her soap bucket.